Yusuf Alireza, Board Chair

 Mary Byron is currently the owner of Cloud Nine Quilts based in Montana.
 Mary is retired from Goldman Sachs, most recently as the global head of corporate technology including Finance, Risk, Operations and Human Resources at Goldman Sachs.
 She served on the Technology Division Executive, Operating and Risk Committees.
 Prior to this role, Mary was based in Tokyo as CIO for Asia Pacific businesses and co-chair of the Asia Pacific Diversity Committee.
 She joined Goldman Sachs in 1989 and has held various roles within technology, including managing the firm’s global networks and computing infrastructure.
 Mary was named managing director in 1999 and partner in 2006.
 She serves on the Board of Directors for the Maureen and Mike Mansfield Foundation and the Auburn Theological Seminary.
 Mary earned her bachelor’s degree from Marquette University in 1986.

 Sabine Chalmers is General Counsel of BT Group Plc, formerly known as British Telecom.
-Previously, she served as Chief Legal & Corporate Affairs Officer and Secretary to the Board of Directors at AB InBev.
+Previously, she served as Chief Legal & Corporate Affairs Officer and Secretary to the Board of Directors at Anheuser-Busch InBev (ABI).
 She is qualified as a solicitor in England and is a member of the New York State Bar.
-Sabine is a member of the Board of Directors of Grupo Modelo.
-She also serves on several professional councils and not-for-profit boards, including the Association of Corporate Counsel and Legal Momentum, the United States’ oldest legal defense and an education fund dedicated to advancing the rights of women and girls.
+Sabine is a member of the Board of Directors of ABI and also serves on several professional councils and not-for-profit boards, including the Royal National Theatre and the International Baccalaureate.
 Sabine’s education reflects her global background.
-She spent her formative years as a student in the Philippines at the International School Manila, went on to graduate from London School of Economics, and received her Solicitor distinction at London’s College of Law.
-She is on the Board of Advisers at Harvard Law School’s Center for the Legal Profession, where she also received its Legal Profession Award for Excellence in 2016.
+She spent her formative years as a student in the Philippines at the International School Manila, went on to graduate from London School of Economics, and received her Solicitors’ qualification at London’s College of Law.

 Dr. Luis Crouch

-Dr. Luis Crouch is the Senior Economist of RTI’s International Development Group and is a recognized international leader in providing high-level advice to governments involved in complex educational systems change.
+Dr. Luis Crouch is Senior Economist Emeritus in RTI’s International Development Group and is a recognized international leader in providing high-level advice to governments involved in complex educational systems change.
 In this role, Luis leads work in key strategic areas, addressing important challenges in global health and youth issues, and in particular, measurement and finance issues regarding these two sectors.
 Prior to this, Luis was Coordinator for the Global Good Practice group with the Global Partnership for Education.
 Luis has worked on all aspects of policy analysis research and implementation, from field surveys to quantitative and qualitative analysis to policy dialogue presentations.
-Luis has experience in many countries in the developing world.
+Luis has experience in many historically low-income countries.
 In particular, he was a high-level technical advisor to the governments of South Africa in the period after the end of apartheid and Egypt during the current drive to decentralization.
 Luis received a bachelor’s degree in anthropology from the University of California, Santa Barbara, as well as a master’s degree and doctorate in agricultural economics from the University of California, Berkeley.

 Dr. Elizabeth M. King